Frequently Asked Questions

 Can I register my wishes or pre-pay?

 You are able to Register your Wishes with us.
 This means filling out and returning a short form by post.
 You should record two versions – one sent to us and one that your family/executor will see.
-You can download the form here or call us and we will post you one.
+Please email or call us and we will send you one.

 Caledonia Cremation is soon to set up a pre-payment option for direct cremations so you can plan ahead for yourself.
-If you are interested in being updated when we launch this service please sign up using the form here.
+If you are interested in being updated when we launch this service please contact us by email or phone,

 When do I need pay?